Striving for Diversity in the workplace is a challenge for management consultancy firms. Is it worth the effort?

 - Work on your job advertisements.
 Studies have found that even small differences in wording can send very different messages to prospective applicants.
 Use tools such as the free website Gender Decoder for Job Ads.
 This allows you to paste your text into a web form and have it analysed to highlight potential problems.

 - Removing certain information from CVs, such as the name and gender of the applicant can help employers minimise the impact of unconscious bias by forcing hiring managers to focus solely on the applicant’s qualifications and experience.

 - Consider the use of pre-hiring testing to assess personality and skills, which are blind to hiring methods.

 - Check your interview questions and assessments.
 Some companies favour unstructured interviews and there is some merit to that approach.
 However, one downside is that it can lead to a lack of diversity.
 A more structured approach can help you to compare candidates more fairly.
 Ask the same set of questions in the same order to each candidate, and then do a comparative evaluation.

 - Employ a good executive recruitment firm to work with you or for you to source diverse talent.
 They have experience in removing bias from the recruitment process and may well have access to a more diverse candidate pool than you do.

 - Monitor success in workforce diversity on an ongoing basis and modify and improve processes accordingly.

-Employers must of course be careful to ensure that a side effect of well-meaning hiring or talent policies is not discriminatory e.g. rejecting/overlooking white middle class males.
-Diversity should be an inclusive process.
+Employers must of course be careful to ensure that a side effect of well-meaning hiring or talent policies is not in itself discriminatory e.g. rejecting/overlooking white middle class males.
+Achieving Diversity should be an inclusive process.